ably/specification/specifications/features.md

   - `(RSA10h)` Will use the value from `Auth#clientId` by default, if not `null`
   - `(RSA10i)` Adheres to all requirements in `RSA8` relating to `TokenParams`, `authCallback` and `authUrl`
   - `(RSA10l)` Has an alias method `RestClient#authorise` and `RealtimeClient#authorise` that will log a deprecation warning stating that this alias method will be removed in `v1.0` and the user should instead use `authorize`
-- `(RSA13)` `Auth#update` function:
-  - `(RSA13a)` Instructs the library to update the default authentication details in `TokenParams` and `AuthOptions` used for all future authentication requests
-  - `(RSA13b)` Method signature is `update(TokenParams, AuthOptions)`. `TokenParams` and `AuthOptions` are optional.
-When the arguments are present, even if empty, the `TokenParams` and `AuthOptions` supersede any previously client library configured `TokenParams` and `AuthOptions`.
-For example, if a client is initialised with `TokenParams#ttl` configured with a custom value, and a `TokenParams` object is passed in as an argument to `#update` with a `null` value for `ttl`, then the `ttl` used for every subsequent authorisation will be `null`
-  - `(RSA13c)` If a previous token does not exist or the token has expired, then a new token will be created immediately, and in the case of a realtime client, the client will re-authenticate, see [RTC8](#RTC8).
-Please note that a buffer of 15s for token expiry is recommended to avoid race conditions where the token is valid at the time of the request, but invalid when it reaches the server.
-Therefore, we recommend that a token is considered expired 15s before the time field `expires`

 ### Channels {#rest-channels}